This is a best prospect industry sector for this country. Includes a market overview and trade data.

 20.28 |

-20.40 |
+20.12 |

-Source: Global Trade Atlas 2022 and data from the Mexican Aerospace Industry Federation, A.C.
+Source: Mexican Aerospace Industry Federation, A.C.
 (FEMIA)

 Aerospace Supply Chains and Production

-The sector is divided into: original equipment manufacturers (OEMs) producing aircrafts supported by Tier 1 manufacturers making principal aircraft systems; Tier 2 companies making sub-assemblies; and Tier 3 and Tier 4 suppliers providing parts and raw materials.
-In contrast with the United States, the Mexican aerospace industry focuses on aerospace parts and assemblies integrated into final systems.
-In the space arena, the Mexican Space Agency (Agencia Espacial Mexicana or AEM) has led projects with academia and with technological firms to produce mini nanosatellites, small unmanned aerial vehicles (UAVs), and other projects with NASA and with some commercial space providers.
+The sector is divided into original equipment manufacturers (OEMs) producing aircrafts supported by Tier 1 manufacturers making principal aircraft systems; Tier 2 companies making sub-assemblies; and Tier 3 and Tier 4 suppliers providing parts and raw materials.
+In contrast to the United States, the Mexican aerospace industry focuses on aerospace parts and assemblies integrated into final systems.
+In the space arena, the Mexican Space Agency (Agencia Espacial Mexicana or AEM) has led projects with academia and with technological firms to produce mini nanosatellites, small unmanned aerial vehicles (UAVs), and other projects with NASA and some commercial space providers.

 The Mexican aerospace industry has five main hubs, located in the states of Baja California (Tijuana-Mexicali), Sonora, Chihuahua, Querétaro, and Nuevo León.
-Baja California is the largest, with more than 125 aerospace firms supporting more than 37,000 direct jobs before the pandemic.
-At the same time, other Mexican states are moving forward to obtain a market niche in this industry, such as the Bajío Aero cluster (León, Guanajuato) and the Aerospace Cluster of Sinaloa (Mazatlán); today, the industry has a presence in 20 of 32 states.
+Baja California is the largest, with more than 100 aerospace firms supporting more than 30,000 direct jobs.
+At the same time, other Mexican states are moving forward to obtain a market niche in this industry, such as the BajÃo Aerospace Cluster (León, Guanajuato) and the Aerospace Cluster in Sinaloa (Mazatlán).
+The industry currently has a presence in 20 of 32 Mexican states.

 Mexico has improved its aerospace manufacturing capabilities, from producing components, small parts, and harnesses, to manufacturing airframes, flight surfaces, small drones, and flight control and avionic assemblies.
 Multinational companies also have a significant role in Mexico’s aerospace industry.
 GE and Rolls Royce produce new turbine systems in Mexico.
-At the same time, Fokker Aerostructures manufactures wings for jets, and Safran Group—with 23 facilities in the country and seven in the State of Querétaro—manufactures landing systems, engine parts, jet engine components, and jet housings.
+Fokker Aerostructures manufactures wings for jets, and Safran Group —with 17 facilities in the country and five in the State of Querétaro, being the number one employer in the aviation industry—manufactures landing systems, engine parts, jet engine components, and jet housings.

 Regulatory Harmonization and Sector Development

 Regulatory harmonization has advanced in recent years.
 The 2012 Bilateral Aviation Safety Agreement (BASA) has achieved mutual recognition of aerospace standards between the United States and Mexico, such as the National Aerospace and Defense Contractors Accreditation Program (NADCAP) and the AS9100 aerospace quality management system, as well as certifications from the U.S. Federal Aviation Administration (FAA) and its Mexican counterpart, the Federal Agency of Civil Aviation (Agencia Federal de Aviación Civil or AFAC).
-In 2019 AFAC, replaced the agency previously known as the General Directorate of Civil Aviation (Dirección General de Aeronáutica Civil or DGAC).
-Altogether, these developments have facilitated the growth of manufacturing operations in the North American region.
+In 2019 AFAC replaced the agency previously known as the General Directorate of Civil Aviation (Dirección General de Aeronáutica Civil or DGAC).
+These developments have facilitated the growth of manufacturing operations in the North American region.
 In addition, Mexico’s accession to the Wassenaar Arrangement (2012) provides regulations to effectively control the exportation of sensitive dual-use aerospace products and materials.

-In 2012, the Mexican Secretariat of Economy (Secretaría de Economía or SE) introduced the Aerospace Industry National Strategic Program 2012–2020, called Pro-Aéreo.
+In 2012, the Mexican Secretariat of Economy (SecretarÃa de EconomÃa or SE) introduced the Aerospace Industry National Strategic Program 2012-2020, called Pro-Aéreo.
 It dubbed its 2017 updated plan Pro-Aero 2.0.
-The program has sought to elevate Mexico to the top ten global aerospace suppliers by 2020 by attracting more small- and medium-sized firms.
-The program still appears on Mexican government websites, though a program restructuring has not recently occurred.
-These developments notwithstanding, the current Mexican Government and SE have not implemented new or better incentives for industrial development at the federal level, but have instead chosen to focus resources on other social programs.
+The program sought to elevate Mexico to the top ten global aerospace suppliers by 2020 by attracting more small and medium-sized firms.
+The program still appears on GOM websites, though a program restructuring has not recently occurred.
+These developments notwithstanding, the current GOM and SE have not implemented new or better incentives for industrial development at the federal level but have instead chosen to focus resources on other social programs.
 Mexican states are trying to attract new aerospace companies to their industrial parks, and some continue offering location support.

 Aviation Growth

-However, the Mexican aviation industry faces challenges beyond those induced by the pandemic.
-On May 25, 2021, the U.S. Federal Aviation Authority (FAA) downgraded its rating of Mexico’s regulators from Category 1 to Category 2, after an evaluation by AFAC between October 2020 and April 2021.
-FAA’s International Aviation Safety Assessment evaluated AFAC’s oversight of air carriers based on International Civil Aviation Organization standards and does not necessarily reflect safety issues with carriers themselves.
+However, the Mexican aviation industry faces challenges beyond those introduced by the pandemic.
+On May 25, 2021, the FAA downgraded its rating of Mexico’s aviation regulator from Category 1 to Category 2, after an evaluation of AFAC between October 2020 and April 2021.
+FAA’s International Aviation Safety Assessment evaluated AFAC’s oversight of air carriers based on International Civil Aviation Organization (ICAO) standards and does not necessarily reflect safety issues with carriers themselves.
 The immediate impact of this decision is two-fold.
-No new routes nor aircraft changes will be allowed.
+No new routes or aircraft changes will be allowed.
 Second, U.S. airlines will not be able to codeshare to sell tickets on Mexican carriers, but Mexican carriers can sell tickets for service on U.S. carriers to the United States.
 Mexican airlines and the Mexican Chamber of Aerial Transportation (CANAERO) have offered to support AFAC to recover Category 1 as soon as possible.
-Mexico last received a Category 2 rating in July 2010, but recovered to Category 1 by December 2010 AFAC continues to work on addressing the deficiencies found in the evaluation to regain Category 1 with FAA’s technical assistance.
-Adding to Mexican aviation growth uncertainties, the López Obrador Administration cancelled construction of the Mexico City New International Airport (NAIM).
-The President ordered construction of a new Metropolitan Airport System (Sistema Aeroportuario Metropolitano or SAM) with the expansion of the Toluca International Airport, the current Benito Juárez Mexico City International Airport (AICM), and creation of an international airport named “Felipe Angeles” (AIFA) at the Santa Lucia Military Air Base in the State of Mexico.
-Further information on the current Administration’s new plans for an airport system for the Valley of Mexico is available in our Transportation Infrastructure section.
+Mexico last received a Category 2 rating in July 2010, but recovered to Category 1 by December 2010.
+AFAC continues to work on addressing the deficiencies found in the evaluation to regain Category 1 with FAA’s technical assistance, and an evaluation results report is expected in late 2023.

-The country has a network of 77 airports, of which 64 are international commercial airports.
-Additionally, Mexico is the home of an additional 1,424 airfields, including military bases and small private airports.
-The international commercial airports are operated by private sector companies with long-term concession agreements, while the others are managed directly by the government through the Aeropuertos y Servicios Auxiliares (ASA), described below.
-It is estimated that in 2022, the top five airports by passenger volume were Mexico City (36 million), Cancún (22.3 million), Guadalajara (12.2 million), Tijuana (9.6), Monterrey (8.2 million), and Los Cabos (5.4 million).
+Mexico has a network of 77 airports, of which 45 are international commercial airports.
+Additionally, Mexico is the home of an additional 1,506 airfields, including military bases and small private airports.
+Most international commercial airports are operated by private sector companies with long-term concession agreements, while others are managed directly by the federal government through Aeropuertos y Servicios Auxiliares (ASA), described below.
+The exceptions are AICM —operated separately, it will soon fall under the jurisdiction of the Mexican Navy (SEMAR)— and AIFA, operated by the state-owned enterprise Olmeca-Maya-Mexica.
+According to the Secretariat of Infrastructure, Communications, and Transportation (SecretarÃa de Infraestructura, Comunicaciones y Transportes or SICT), the top five airports by passenger volume in the first half of 2023 were Mexico City (19.6 million), Cancún (13.9 million), Guadalajara (7.1 million), Tijuana (5.3), Monterrey (4.9 million), and Los Cabos (3.2 million).
 Some of the larger groups operating the international commercial airports include:

 GAP has plans for: a second runway, a second terminal, and additional aprons and border gates at the Guadalajara Airport; a new Terminal processor building at the Tijuana Airport; and terminal expansion at the Los Cabos Airport.
 Its planned investments represent USD 752 billion.
-Aeromexico operates a direct Mexico – Madrid route from the Guadalajara Airport and Viva Aerobus operates a new Guadalajara-Bogota route.

-- Grupo Aeroportuario del Sureste (ASUR) manages nine airports in the Gulf of Mexico and southern Mexico, one international airport in San Juan, Puerto Rico and six in Colombia.
-In Mexico, it served 6.6 million domestic passengers in 2021, and projects service to 8.2 million passengers for 2022.
+- Grupo Aeroportuario del Sureste (ASUR) manages nine airports in the Gulf of Mexico and southern Mexico, one international airport in San Juan, Puerto Rico, and six in Colombia.
+In Mexico, it served 39.5 million passengers in 2022, and has provided service to 25.7 million passengers so far in 2023.
 ASUR is considering expansion and maintenance projects for all its airports, including runways, taxiways, and aprons.
-However, Cancun continues to expand its Terminal 4, parallel taxiways, and runways, as well as new access roads.
+In Cancun it continues to expand its Terminal 4, parallel taxiways, and runways, as well as new access roads.
 Oaxaca and Villahermosa airports also plan terminal expansions.
-In 2022-2023, ASUR is ending its five-year investment plan and will start a new investment period in 2024 for the following five years.
-Aeropuertos y Servicios Auxiliares (ASA) is a government agency that operates 19 airports, co-operates five additional airports (Toluca, Queretaro, Cuernavaca, Palenque, and Tuxtla Gutierrez), and supplies fuel to 63 airports.
-ASA’s network includes Puebla, Puerto Escondido, Cd. del Carmen, Chetumal, Cd.
-Obregon, and Campeche.
-ASA airports handled 2.7 million passengers in 2021.
+In the period 2022-2023, ASUR is ending its five-year investment plan and will start a new investment period in 2024 for the following five years.

-- The Benito Juárez International Airport (Aeropuerto Internacional de la Ciudad de México or AICM) is one of the largest airports in the world.
-AICM logged 50.3 million passengers in 2019, which fell to 21.9 million in 2020.
+- Benito Juárez International Airport (Aeropuerto Internacional de la Ciudad de México or AICM) is one of the largest airports in the world.
+AICM logged 36 million passengers in 2021, which increased to 46.2 million in 2022, still under pre-pandemic levels.
 AICM operates under a concession structured as a majority state participation company with the name of Grupo Aeroportuario de la Ciudad de México, S.A. de C.V.
 (GACM).
-The Transportation Infrastructure section of this guide describes the López Obrador Administration’s plan for the new SAM that includes the current AICM, Toluca, and “Felipe Angeles” Santa Lucía international airports.
+However, in June 2023, it was announced that control of AICM would be transferred to the Mexican Navy (SEMAR) under a new airport group called Casiopea.
+This group will also include the airports in Ciudad del Carmen, Ciudad Obregon, Colima, Guaymas, Loreto, and Matamoros.
+The Transportation Infrastructure section of this guide describes the López Obrador administration’s plans for the AICM, Toluca, and Felipe Angeles Santa LucÃa international airports.

 The Space Program

 The Mexican space program also provides opportunities for aerospace suppliers.
 The Mexican Space Agency (Agencia Espacial Mexicana or AEM) manages the program.
 The AEM, in its current form, was established in 2010 with specific, modest goals.
 Its efforts to expand the country’s satellite network for communications, space science development, environmental modeling, and surveillance have generated opportunities for U.S.-produced space systems and suppliers.
 AEM has several cooperation agreements with NASA on space education, with international space agencies, and more recently with some private entities.
 It has managed a nanosatellite program with local educational institutions and academia to motivate new programs among space professionals.
-In 2017, the AEM, SE, and ProMexico (disbanded in 2019) published the Orbit Plan 2.0 (Plan de Orbita 2.0), a strategic space sector development program outlining niche opportunities and recommendations on specific space projects.
-In addition, in the 2020-2024 National Program of Activities, AEM announced the planned development of Space Development Regional Centers with the support of the Mexican Ministry of Defense (Secretaría de la Defensa Nacional or SEDENA), spurring national space science development.
+In 2017, the AEM, SE, and ProMexico (a government agency abolished in 2019) published the Orbit Plan 2.0 (Plan de Orbita 2.0), a strategic space sector development program outlining niche opportunities and recommendations on specific space projects.
+In addition, in the 2020-2024 National Program of Activities, AEM announced the planned development of Space Development Regional Centers with the support of the Mexican Ministry of Defense (SecretarÃa de la Defensa Nacional or SEDENA), spurring national space science development.
 One of these Centers was inaugurated in 2020 in the State of Mexico.
-However, federal funding for this program was canceled to dedicate resources to the infrastructure priorities of the current Administration.
+However, federal funding for this program was canceled so resources could be diverted to the infrastructure priorities of the current administration.

 Leading Sub-Sectors

-Leading sub-sectors for aerospace in Mexico include opportunities to supply manufacturing and assembly plants, to support the development of the broader aviation ecosystem, and in the defense sector.
+Leading sub-sectors for aerospace in Mexico include opportunities to supply manufacturing and assembly plants to support the development of the broader aviation ecosystem, and in the defense sector.

 Recently, aerospace research centers have been created to support R&D, not only for new turbines, motors, and components, but also to drive technological solutions for other complex systems, software, and engineering applications in manufacturing processes.
-In early 2018, the Center of Aeronautical Technologies of Querétaro (Centro Nacional de Tecnologías Aeronauticas or CENTA) was inaugurated with the support of the National Council of Science and Technology (Consejo Nacional de Ciencia y Tecnología or CONACYT).
+In early 2018, the Center of Aeronautical Technologies of Querétaro (Centro Nacional de TecnologÃas Aeronauticas or CENTA) was inaugurated with the support from the National Council of Science and Technology (Consejo Nacional de Ciencia y TecnologÃa or CONACYT).
 It provides services for the aerospace industry and supports new projects led by small and medium firms.
-CENTA, together with the Industrial Development and Engineering Center (Centro de Ingeniería y Desarrollo Industrial or CIDESI), also located in the State of Querétaro, provide technical support to industrial development.
+CENTA, together with the Industrial Development and Engineering Center (Centro de IngenierÃa y Desarrollo Industrial or CIDESI) also located in the State of Querétaro, provide technological support to industrial development.
 In mid-2017, the Spanish company Indra opened a new Center of Technological Development in Querétaro to increase offerings for transportation, infrastructure, energy, and other industrial sectors.
 Since mid-2019, aerospace firms in Tijuana have enjoyed a new innovation and design center supported by the Mexican Confederation of Industrial Chambers (Confederación de Cámaras Industriales or CONCAMIN) and the Mexico-France Chamber of Commerce.
-Other states have also created aerospace research centers, such as at the Autonomous National University of Nuevo Leon (UANL/CIIA), and the Institute of Aerospace and Advance Manufacturing (SIAAM) in Sonora.
+Other states have also created aerospace research centers such as at the Autonomous National University of Nuevo Leon (UANL/CIIA), and the Institute of Aerospace and Advance Manufacturing (SIAAM) in Sonora.
 Sinaloa has plans to have an aerospace market laboratory located in Mazatlán.

 Opportunities

-- Thermoforming and hydro-forming
+- Thermoforming and hydroforming

 - Surface treatments